Esri/python-toolbox-for-rapid/README.md

   This tool creates a discharge map document with time-enabled stream flow layer(s).
 Stream flow can be animated in the discharge map.
 The tool does the following:

-  1. If the layer information is not specified, all stream features that have records in the discharge table will be copied into the  same geodatabase where the discharge table is; if the layer information is specified, based on the information of minimum stream order for each layer, stream features are selected using the query definition of stream order >= the minimum, and then the selected stream features are copied into the same geodatabase where the discharge table is
+  1. if the layer information is not specified, all stream features that have records in the discharge table will be copied into the  same geodatabase where the discharge table is; if the layer information is specified, based on the information of minimum stream order for each layer, stream features are selected using the query definition of stream order >= the minimum, and then the selected stream features are copied into the same geodatabase where the discharge table is
-  2. Create a map document and add all the copied stream feature classes into the map
+  2. create a map document and add all the copied stream feature classes into the map
-  3. For each layer, add join with the discharge table based on COMID as the join field
+  3. for each layer, add join with the discharge table based on COMID as the join field
-  4. For each layer, define the minScale and maxScale based on the user-specified information
+  4. for each layer, define the minScale and maxScale based on the user-specified information
-  5. Apply symbology on each layer based on the same template layer file (layers of the data in SQL Server geodatabase and file geodatabase have different templates)
+  5. apply symbology on each layer based on the same template layer file (layers of the data in SQL Server geodatabase and file geodatabase have different templates)
-  6. Update the time properties for each layer based on the time-enabled template.
+  6. update the time properties for each layer based on the time-enabled template.

 * #### Update Discharge Map